IndraneelSS/Fudge_Mart_Data_Warehouse/README.md

 # Insightful Analysis of Customer Sentiment in Fudgemart and Fudgeflix through Data Integration

 ## Project Goal
-In merging Fudgemart Inc. and Fudgeflix Inc, we aim to derive actionable insights by consolidating customer feedback ratings into a unified data warehouse.
-We concentrate on assessing the performance of both organizations within a competitive market.
-Employing a combination of a Data warehouse using the Kimball approach and Power BI visualization, our aim is to comprehensively analyze each organization's performance and its collective impact.
-The resulting insights will inform strategic recommendations for performance enhancement, improved customer experience, and expanded market reach.
+In the process of merging Fudgemart Inc. and Fudgeflix Inc., our goal is to extract actionable insights by integrating customer feedback ratings into a unified data warehouse.
+We focus on evaluating the performance of both companies in a competitive landscape.
+By utilizing a Data Warehouse built on the Kimball methodology and Power BI for visualization, we aim to conduct a thorough analysis of each organization’s performance and their combined effect.
+The insights gained will guide strategic recommendations aimed at enhancing performance, improving customer experience, and expanding market presence.

 ## Functional Goal
 ### 1. General Customer Review